 FAA gives OK for SpaceX’s Starship test flight from Texas

-CAPE CANAVERAL, Fla.
-(AP) — SpaceX has cleared the final hurdle for launching its new giant Starship from Texas as early as next week on a first test flight.
+SpaceX has cleared the final hurdle for launching its new giant Starship from southern Texas as early as next week on a first test flight.

 The Federal Aviation Administration issued the long-awaited license on Friday.
 SpaceX announced that Starship — the world’s biggest and most powerful rocket — could soar as soon as Monday.